 After eight years in commercial construction development, Trey Goldstein realized he wanted to work on projects that were more personally meaningful.
-He wanted to work more closely with individuals and families instead of corporations.
+He wanted to work more closely with individuals and families instead of larger corporations.
 With those goals in mind, and after a lot of prayer and planning, Trey decided that residential home development was the right place for him.

 Trey Goldstein grew up in Birmingham, Alabama.
 After graduating from Auburn University with a degree in building science, he returned to Birmingham to begin his career in commercial real estate development.
 In his eight years as a commercial project manager, Trey was a team member involved in projects totaling almost $1 billion with the largest project equaling over $450 million and spanning over two and a half years.
 During the largest project, Trey was a member of a five man site team that had nearly 400 people working under their guidance.